 HARUM SCARUM 1965

-Even though Mary Ann Mobley (from Girl Happy) costars in Harum Scarum, it is a terrible movie I had to take out of the wrapper after 20 years, but it is a great soundtrack.
+Even though Mary Ann Mobley (from Girl Happy) costars in Harum Scarum, it is a terrible movie, but it has a great soundtrack.
 Elvis plays a Singer / Actor who makes Sheik movies and is invited to the desert but gets kidnapped until he promises to kill the King but Elvis’ character refuses and instead falls in love with the King’s daughter played my Mary Ann Mobley.

 * FRANKIE AND JOHNNY 1966

-Although I had to take his DVD out of the wrapper after 20 years, I do like this movie.
-It’s my 10th favorite Elvis Movie.
+This is my 10th favorite Elvis Movie, tied with Clambake.
 I think I like Frankie and Johnny because as it is set at the turn of the century it is different from the rest of the movies Elvis was doing at the time.
 And there is a lot of Jerry Schilling in it!
-It is loosely based on the song.
+He is prominently featured in many scenes, the best of which is the gambling scene where Elvis’ character loses his money at roulette.
+The movie is loosely based on the song.
 Elvis plays a riverboat singer Johnny who is a gambler.
 Johnny spends time with his boss’ girlfriend Nellie Bly (played by Nancy Kovack) because a gypsy told him a red head would bring him luck.
 Johnny’s girlfriend, Frankie (played by The Beverly Hillbillies‘ Donna Douglas) becomes jealous.
 Harry Morgan (Colonel Potter from tv’s MASH) costars.
 Harry Morgan’s character writes a song for a production on the riverboat and the song is of course “Frankie and Johnny” where Frankie shoots Johnny after seeing him with Nelly Bly.
 This movie gets panned a lot, but I actually like it and find it refreshing.
-Oh and there is a nice little cameo by Jerry Schilling in the casino.

 * PARADISE HAWAIIAN STYLE 1966

-I know this movie isn’t that great and although I had to take it out of the wrapper after 20 years, I really like it and have watched it often over the past few years as it was one of first Elvis movies available on Itunes and amazon digital back in the day.
+Not a popular opinion, but I really like this movie and have watched it often over the past few years as it was one of first Elvis movies available on Itunes and amazon digital back in the day.
 It is my eighth favorite Elvis Movie.
 Elvis plays a pilot who flies tourists around Hawaii.
 He is in business with his friend, but he keeps getting in trouble.
 This is Elvis’ third movie filmed in Hawaii.
 There is a dumb scene in a helicopter with Elvis, Julie Parish and a lot of dogs, but I think it is very funny because I’m a dog lover and the dogs are so cute and so funny.
 I didn’t meet Julie Parish, but I saw her speak at the Elvis Memorial Service George Klein puts on (either the 25th or 30th).
 Suzanna Leigh (who sadly just passed away after a long battle with cancer) played Elvis’ love interest.
 I talked with Suzanna at length at the Days Inn about 10 years ago or so.
 She signed her book for me and actually gave me her contact information as I was looking for a job so I could move to Memphis.
 She was a really nice lady.

-I really want to like Spinout because it costars my favorite Shelley Fabares, but the it is just too dumb.
+I really want to like Spinout more than I do because it costars my favorite Shelley Fabares, but the plot is just too dumb.
 Although it is cool Shelley Fabares’ character’s Dad is played by Carl Betz who played her Dad on The Donna Reed Show.
 Diane McBain also costars.
 (I have her book, and she has a really interesting story.)
 Elvis plays a singer with a traveling band and a race car drive.
 Three women are after him and want to marry him.
-It’s just a farce, but I will put it on once in a while hoping I will like it more.
-I always get Spinout confused with Speedway, which I really can’t stand.
+I used to get Spinout confused with Speedway, which I like even less.

 EASY COME, EASY GO 1967

-I had to take this DVD out of the wrapper after 20 years.
-This is not a great movie, but I don’t hate it.
+This is not a great movie, but I don’t hate it – I actually like it quite a bit and it’s soundtrack.
 I don’t like the whole hippie aspect of it, just because to me it doesn’t go with Elvis (and I’m sure he didn’t like that part either).
 Although I do enjoy the performance of “Sing Your Children Sing.”
 Elvis plays a navy man diving for buried treasure.
 Dodie Marshall and Pat Priest costar, as does Schneider from One Day at a Time.

 DOUBLE TROUBLE 1967

-I always get this movie confused with Kissin Cousins, but it is WAY worse.
+I used to get this movie confused with Kissin Cousins, because of the title, but it is WAY worse.
 I just think a movie about twins should be called Double Trouble – plus the poster for the movie has twin Elvises on it.
 Anyway in Double Trouble, Elvis plays a singer with two girls, a killer and jewel thief chasing him in England.
 Annette Day and Yvonne Romain costar.

 * CLAMBAKE 1967

 Yes I like Clambake.
+In fact it’s tied with Frankie and Johnny for my 10th favorite Elvis movie.
 Yes there is no accounting for taste.
-I had to take this DVD out of the wrapper after 20 years.
 Maybe there is no rhyme or reason to why I like one Elvis movie over another, but I do like Clambake – except for the “Confidence” scene.
 I probably like it mostly because Shelley Fabares costars in it.
 This is the third time Shelley plays Elvis’ love interest.
 Shelley is the only actress to costar in three movies with Elvis.
 Bill Bixby also costars.
 Elvis plays a rich oil trust fund baby race boat driver who switches places with a poor ski instructor.
 Shelley Fabares’ character wants a rich guy and goes after Bill Bixby’s character but of course ends up falling in love with Elvis’ character and then finds out he is rich.
+Jerry Schilling is prominently in the background at the bar and on the beach up against a tree making out with a girl as Elvis walks by.
+Lee Majors (as in The Six Million Dollar Man) is disguised as a waiter.
 This is always a hated movie, but it’s not that bad (better than Spinout and many others) and contains the beautiful song “You Don’t Know Me.”